JanAli-socool/housing_finance/README.md

 ##  Testing

    Run the test cases to ensure the correctness of the loan calculation method:
-      ```bash

           pytest test_main.py

 ## Usage